w3c/subline/README.md

-subline
+subhead
 =======

-The subline element An HTML extension specification
+The subhead element An HTML extension specification